nortikin/sverchok/docs/lessons_01.rst

 **Make a first Polygon**

 We will reuse the Vertices, you can disconnect the Formula node from Viewer Draw.
-Let's reuse the Formulate node by clearing the `function` field and replacing the content with the following sequence: ``[[0,1,2,3]]``.
+Let's also reuse the Formula node by clearing the `function` field and replacing the content with the following sequence: ``[[0,1,2,3]]``.
 Connect the output of this Formula node to the EdgPol input on Viewer Draw.
 You should now see the following:

 .. image:: https://cloud.githubusercontent.com/assets/619340/5428321/ea0e4d64-83be-11e4-96c3-78a93e915012.png